man doing incline dumbbell presses

 The crush press also incorporates the triceps in a more significant way than other bench press variations.

-The close grip dumbbell press is a variation of the traditional dumbbell press exercise, where the hands are positioned closer together on the dumbbells.
+The close-grip dumbbell press is a variation of the traditional dumbbell press, where the hands are positioned closer together on the dumbbells.

-This exercise primarily targets the triceps, which are the muscles located on the back of the upper arm.
+This exercise primarily targets the triceps, the muscles on the back of the upper arm.

-Additionally, it also engages the chest muscles (pectoralis major), shoulders (deltoids), and the muscles of the upper back (rhomboids and trapezius) to a lesser extent.
+It also engages the chest muscles (pectoralis major), shoulders (deltoids), and the upper back muscles (rhomboids and trapezius) to a lesser extent.

-By performing the close grip dumbbell press regularly, you can effectively strengthen and define these muscles in your upper body.
+By performing the close-grip dumbbell press regularly, you can effectively strengthen and define these upper-body muscles.

 Benefits of incorporating the close grip dumbbell press into your workout routine